-Being ready for change is the first step towards healthy weight loss, but as you likely know, dropping stubborn pounds is never easy.
-There are so many factors at play, whether you’ve struggled with your weight all your life, or the pounds have crept on in recent years.
-Far too many people still have the mistaken notion that if you just eat less and exercise more, those pounds will come off.
+I love that these women are ready for change; it’s the first step towards healthy weight loss.
+But as you likely know, dropping stubborn pounds is never easy.
+That’s why new year’s resolutions to “lose weight” rarely stick – it’s not as simple as deciding to do it.
+There are so many factors at play, whether you’ve struggled with your weight your whole life or, like Cara, the pounds have crept on in recent years.
+There’s still a common misconception that if you just eat less and exercise more, those pounds will come off.
 But that’s just not true for so many women!

-5 Changes to Help You Lose Weight Fast
+5 Small Changes to Help You Lose Weight Today

 1. Exercise smarter, not harder

-Exercise is important when you’re trying to lose weight, but here’s something you might not have considered: you may be exercising too much!
+Exercise is important when you’re trying to lose weight, but here’s something you might not have considered: you may be exercising more than you need to!
 Interval training, or short bursts of exercise alternating with a rest period, have been shown to help your body continue burning fat long after your workout is over.
+In fact, a 2021 overview of reviews found that, as long as the same energy was expended, weight, fat, and visceral fat loss was the same whether the exercise was extended aerobic or high-intensity interval training.

 Isn’t that good news?
-You don’t need hours every day to make a difference to your weight loss – just 20 to 40 minutes of interval training three or four times a week is plenty.
+That means you don’t have to find an hour or more every day to make a difference to your weight loss – just 20 to 40 minutes of interval training three or four times a week is plenty.

 Here’s some more quick tips about exercise that can make a difference: